High School Counselor

 College Credit Plus ( Link)

-Ohio allows students in grades 7-12 to take college classes for both high school and college credit.
-In order to participate, students and their families must attend a meeting held prior to March 1 of each year and complete intent to participate forms.
-Students may attend any university of their choice and may take a total of 30 hours of credit each year.
+Ohio offers students in grades 7-12 an opportunity to take cost-free college classes for both high school and college credit at public institutions.
+Private institutions may also be attended but there may be a cost associated dependent on the university policy.
+No economically disadvantaged student may be charged.
+In order to participate, Students must attend an informational session scheduled prior to February 15 and submit a written notice of their intent to participate in the upcoming academic year, by April first, in accordance with section 3365.03 of the Revised Code, but may submit the written notice of intent to participate as early as February fifteenth.
+Students desiring to participate in college credit plus in the summer are strongly encouraged to submit letters of intent and begin the admissions process starting in February and prior to the April first notice of intent deadline in order to improve chances of meeting summer registration timelines.".
+Students may attend any university of their choice and may take a maximum of 30 hours of credit each year.
 Each full credit high school class equals 3 hours, so the number of courses a student takes here at Arlington determines the number of college credits students are eligible to participate.
-Cost of tuition is paid by the state and school unless a class is failed, at which time the cost becomes the student/family responsibility.
+Cost of tuition is paid by the state and school, unless a class is failed, at which time the cost becomes the student/family responsibility.
+Arlington High school cannot limit a student's participation in the college credit plus program to only the courses offered in our school and students may also participate on-line or at any other participating institution of higher education, or any combination thereof Participating students may be concurrently enrolled in multiple postsecondary institutions and may take postsecondary courses from more than one institution of higher education, concurrently.
 Explore the website for more information and feel free to ask any questions of me.
-We commonly partner with the following universities: University of Findlay, University of Northwestern Ohio, Owens Community College, Rhodes State College, University of Toledo
+Arlington High School offers College Credit Plus opportunities in English Composition 1 and 2 and Physics on our high school campus.
+Additionally, we commonly partner with the following universities: University of Findlay, University of Northwestern Ohio, Owens Community College, Rhodes State College and Ohio State Lima Campus, and the University of Toledo

 ACT Test Dates (Link)